talaugust/talaugust.github.io/_pages/about.md

 If you are interested in working with me, instead of emailing me please fill out [this interest survey](https://forms.gle/5h8HPEsdm6DBsLwy9).
 This is the best way of getting in touch with me.

-**Ph.D. student applicants**: I will be taking on new students in Fall 2024!
-If you are interest in HCI, NLP, communication, or reading and writing tools, I encourage you to apply to UIUC Computer Science and mention me in your application.
+**Ph.D. student applicants**: Applications for Fall 2024 are closed.
+I may be taking new students for Fall 2025, please fill out the interest form and apply to  UIUC CS if you are interested in working with me.